Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ## Acknowledgements

-- Thank you to Mo Shami, my Code Institute Mentor.
+- Thank you to Mo Shami, my Code Institute Mentor for this project.

+**Click [here](https://powdery-mildew-detector-1-1aa46e7083c4.herokuapp.com/) to go to the live app.**